kapilsharma/AngularQuickNotes/03-Components.md

 <app-cli></app-cli>
 ```

 On line 5, we added a new test and input box.
-On inout box, we have `[(ngModel)]=age`.
-Here, as we will see, age is a variable in Type Script that we are alss displaying on Line 9.
+On input box, we have `[(ngModel)]=age`.
+Here, as we will see, age is a variable in Type Script that we are displaying on Line 9.

 **app.component.ts**